Palestine Liberation Army: Foundation and early operations

 The PLA was relatively well equipped and trained, and even fielded armour.
 Its materiel mostly originated in the Soviet Union.
 However, the three PLA brigades remained under-strength until the 1980s.
 The PLA was never deployed in the form of a single fighting unit for the PLO, but instead elements were utilized as an auxiliary and support force by its controller governments.
 PLA brigades fought in the Six-Day War of 1967 as part of the Egyptian and Syrian militaries.
 In 1968, the Popular Liberation Forces (Arabic: quwwat at-tahrir ash-sha'biyya), better known as the "Yarmouk Brigade", were established within the framework of the PLA to perform commando actions against Israeli forces in the Gaza Strip, occupied by Israeli forces the year before.
-Generally the PLA refrained from this kind of underground action, having been built up as something of a conventional military parade showpiece.
+Generally the PLA refrained from this kind of underground action, having been built up as something of a conventional military parade showpiece complete with bands and guards of honor.